 Through the exhibition, the audience is invited to relive The White Album era in 2018.

-A catalogue featuring short essays about the album and its influences will be available in the exhibition space and in the blog section of this website.
+A free catalogue featuring short essays about the album and its influences will be available in the exhibition space and in the blog section of this website.